BrysonWilding/21CardTrickCS3750/README.md

 - Open a terminal window, cd to the project root and do
     - npm install -g jade less gulp
     - This will install jade, less and gulp
+    - then 'npm install' will install all other dependencies

 Jade is an HTML templating language, the syntax is here: http://jade-lang.com Less is a CSS precompiler, the syntax is here: http://lesscss.org